 Cyber-physical systems are engineered systems whose operations are monitored, coordinated, controlled and integrated by a computing and communication core [5].
-The VCPS are special types of cyper-physical systems designed for vehicles.
-While traditional researches in Vehicular Ad-hoc Networks (VANETs) study data dissemination protocols that are imperceptible by humans, the VCPS take humans' perceptions into account [6].
-For example, the data dissemination mechanism studied in [7] considers the data to be location-dependent, the paradigms of which humans are not aware of.
-By contrast, the data dissemination in the VCPS is humanized.
-Li et al. [3] considered a human-oriented service scheduling in the VCPS, where a driver is not able to receive multiple services in a short time.
-Wagh et al. [8] proposed that the data composition in the VCPS should be flexible enough for the drivers.
+VCPS are special types of cyper-physical systems designed for vehicles.
+While traditional protocols are imperceptible by humans, VCPS take humans' perceptions into account [6].
+For example, the data dissemination mechanism in [7] considers the data to be location-dependent, the paradigms of which humans are not aware of.
+By contrast, Li et al. [3] considered a human-oriented service scheduling in VCPS, where a driver cannot receive multiple services in a short time.
+Wagh et al. [8] proposed that the data composition in VCPS should be flexible for drivers.

-Currently, the advertisement dissemination is considered as a novel and promising application in the VCPS [9, 10], since advertisements belong to the practically useful data.
-While traditional studies focus on scenarios of online advertisements [11-13], Li et al. [4] first considered the advertisement dissemination in the VCPS as a bandwidth allocation problem, in which the locations of the RAPs are pre-fixed.
-We focus on optimizing the RAP placement for the advertisement dissemination.
-The advertisement dissemination has also been studied from different perspectives.
-Shen et al. [14] studied the message authentication problem for safety advertisements.
-Stojmenovic [15] focused on an auction problem.
+Currently, the advertisement dissemination is considered as a novel and promising application in VCPS [9], since advertisements belong to the practically useful data.
+While traditional studies focus on online advertisements [10-12], Li et al. [4] first considered the advertisement dissemination in VCPS as a bandwidth allocation problem with pre-fixed locations of RAPs.
+We optimize the RAP placement for the advertisement dissemination.
+This application is also studied from different perspectives.
+Shen et al. [13] studied the message authentication problem for safety advertisements.

-Fig. 2.
+Figure 2.
 The scenario for the RAP placement problem.

-Our RAP placement problem is also related to the existing set cover problems [16], since RAPs are used to cover the passing vehicles.
-However, our problem cannot be fully solved by existing techniques, since the detour distance is an important factor in the RAP placement problem.
-The location for a driver to receive the advertisement is critical for his/her detour decision, meaning that the impacts of the RAPs are not independent of each other.
+Our RAP placement problem is also related to the existing set cover problems [14], since RAPs are used to cover the passing vehicles.
+However, our problem cannot be solved by existing techniques, since the detour distance is considered.
+The location chosen for a driver to receive the advertisement is critical for his/her detour decision.
 Although the set cover problem has been well-solved with some greedy approximation algorithms, our problem brings more unique challenges.